crispy-whiskers/jReference/README.md

 # jReference
 Hi if you're reading this, please stop because the code you are about to see is absolutely atrocious.

-You can download it at j-reference.sites.tjhsst.edu
+You can download it at https://j-reference.sites.tjhsst.edu

 So what am I supposed to do here?